 These rapid developments in technology and digital media can feel overwhelming sometimes.
-You wonder if smartphone addiction is a real medical affliction, if self-checkouts will make cashier jobs irrelevant, and if you’ll ever be able to escape the dings and pings of notifications coming from your phone, your computer, your watch—even your refrigerator.
+It all makes you wonder if smartphone addiction is a real medical affliction, if AI chatbots will make writing jobs irrelevant, and if you’ll ever be able to escape the dings and pings of notifications coming from your phone, your computer, your watch—even your refrigerator.

 Technology is also wonderful.
 Long-lost relatives are reunited through viral Facebook posts.
 Online forums make troubleshooting software a thousand times faster.
 And how on earth would we have survived the pandemic lockdowns without Zoom and FaceTime?

 Technology is deeply ingrained into our lives.
 As a real estate agent, how does technology impact one of the most “human” aspects of your work—the art of building relationships?

 There are differing opinions on how technology impacts our relationships.
 An article in The Wall Street Journal—Is Technology Making People Less Sociable?—shares insights from two experts on the topic.

 Larry Rosen, professor emeritus from the Department of Psychology at California State University, Dominguez Hills, says, “If we are constantly checking in with our virtual worlds, this leaves little time for our real-world relationships.”

 On the other hand, Keith N. Hampton, a professor in the Department of Media and Information at Michigan State University, believes technology is actually enhancing—not replacing—our relationships.